 The Tree command provides several options that we can use to customize the output.
 Here are some of the most commonly used options:

-• -d: Display directories only, not files.
+: Display directories only, not files.-L level

-• -a: Display hidden files and directories.
+: Display hidden files and directories.-p

-• -I pattern: Exclude files and directories that match the specified pattern.
+: Exclude files and directories that match the specified pattern.

-For example, to display the directory structure of the current directory, including hidden files and directories, but excluding directories named node_modules, we can run the following command:
+For example, to display the directory structure of the current directory, including hidden files and directories, but excluding directories named node_modules

 tree -a -I 'node_modules'

-This will display the directory structure of the current directory in a tree-like format, including hidden files and directories but excluding directories named node_modules.
+This will display the directory structure of the current directory in a tree-like format, including hidden files and directories but excluding directories named node_modules

 Conclusion